pedrobertella/LiveFile/README.md

-# qLogWatcher
+# LiveFile

 A Simple and functional Log file viewer</br></br>
-Developed in C++ with Qt Framework 5.14.1
+Developed in C++ with Qt Framework 5.15